GfSE/SAF-Specification/stakeholders.md

 * What additional information the system or a system element needs to generate to enable testing?
 * What is the rationale when requirements are not considered?
 * Which modes and states does the system have?
+* Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
 # Safety Expert
 Definition - Safety Specialist:
 Safety is one subject matter of specialty engineering but important enough to be treated separately.